Continual Learning of Multi-modal Dynamics with External Memory: Experiments

 We generate modes that share similar dynamical properties, as their time evolution follows the same set of differential equations.
-However, modes differ from each other in the choice of the free parameters that govern the dynamical system. \textbf{i)Sine Waves} data set consists of signals grouped into modes described by different magnitudes and frequencies.
+However, modes differ from each other in the choice of the free parameters that govern the dynamical system. \textbf{i) Sine Waves} data set consists of signals grouped into modes described by different magnitudes and frequencies.
 Sine waves are created from the function $A \mathrm{sin}(2\pi f t)$ where $A$ is the magnitude, $f$ is the frequency, and $t$ is time.
-We generate different modes from five different choices for magnitudes and three frequency levels. \textbf{ii) Lotka-Volterra } equations stem from modeling the dynamics of predator and prey populations and are defined as the nonlinear differential equations: $d x_{t}/dt =\alpha x_{t}-\beta x_{t} y_{t}, d y_{t}/dt =\delta x_{t} y_{t} -\gamma y_{t}$ .
-We generate different modes by setting the free parameter pairs $(\alpha, \delta)$ and $(\beta, \gamma)$ to different values. \textbf{iii) Lorenz Attractor } is a three-dimensional nonlinear dynamical system developed originally to model atmospheric convection.
-As the Lorenz attractor is chaos-theoretic, hence not solvable with predictable consistency using the existing numerical methods, it is often used as a challenging environment to evaluate probabilistic dynamical models \cite{haussmann2021pacbayes, satorras2019hybrid}.
-The Lorenz system is described by $d x_{t}/dt =\sigma\left(y_{t}-x_{t}\right), d y_{t}/dt =x_{t} \left(\rho -z_{t}\right)-y_{t}, d z_{t}/dt =x_{t} y_{t}-\beta z_{t}$.
-We determine our modes by settings the free parameters $\sigma, \rho$, and $\beta$ of the Lorenz system to different values.
+We generate different modes by changing the choices for magnitude and frequency levels.
+For \textbf{ii) Lotka-Volterra} and \textbf{iii) Lorenz Attractor}, we follow the prior works \cite{haussmann2021pacbayes, satorras2019hybrid} and generate different modes by changing the free parameters of the systems.
+We perturb all three dynamical systems with Gaussian white noise for training splits.

-\paragraph{Real-World Data Sets.} We evaluate our CDDP in two real-world time series classification data sets from \cite{dua2019UCI}. \textbf{i) Libras Movement Data Set} is the official Brazilian sign language and acronym of the Portuguese name "LÍngua BRAsileira de Sinais".
-The data set consists of sequences of $(x,y)$ coordinates of hand movements from $15$ different classes. \textbf{ii) Character Trajectories} data set consists of sequences of velocities of $(x,y)$ coordinates and pen force collected from hand-writings of $20$ English alphabet characters, which can be written by a single pen-down segment.
-Treating each class as a mode, we generate multimodal time series forecasting tasks from these two data sets that satisfy the learning setup in Eq. \ref{eq:setup}.
+\paragraph{Real-World Data Sets.} We evaluate our CDDP in two real-world time series classification data sets from \cite{dua2019UCI}. \textbf{i) Libras Movement Data Set} is the official Brazilian sign language and the data set consists of sequences of $(x,y)$ coordinates of hand movements from $15$ different classes. \textbf{ii) Character Trajectories} data set consists of sequences of velocities of $(x,y)$ coordinates and pen force collected from hand-writings of $20$ English alphabet characters, which can be written by a single pen-down segment.
+Treating each class as a mode, we create multimodal time series forecasting tasks from these two data sets that satisfy the learning setup in Eq.~\ref{eq:setup}.